Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

 "It was extremely difficult to conceal that this was going on in my life," she explains.
 "At the same time, I felt like it was necessary to protect myself, and I was also terrified of the investigators.
 I felt like I couldn't disclose or be open about what happened."

-By the time Turner's sentencing rolled around, Miller had relented and let some family and friends join her in the courtroom — but "as soon as the sentence was read," she says, "I remember thinking, 'Why did you allow them in?
+By the time Turner's sentencing rolled around, Miller had relented and let some family members and friends join her in the courtroom — but "as soon as the sentence was read," she says, "I remember thinking, 'Why did you allow them in?
 Now people are just going to get hurt again.
 You humiliated yourself in front of everyone you love.
 And this is why you should do things alone.' "

 She was not just humiliated; she was also confused about how a conviction backed by witnesses and material evidence could have ended like this.